-21 Things Every Homeowner Must Know
+21 Things Every Homeowner Needs to Know

 A Leaking Water Heater is a Time Bomb

 Water heaters sometimes leak from the drain valve or relief valve.
 Those valves are easy to replace.
-But if a leak is coming from the tank, you've got serious trouble.
+But if a leak is coming from the tank, you’ve got serious trouble.
 The tank is lined with a thin coat of glass.
 Eventually, that glass begins to crack, the steel begins to rust away and a puddle appears.
 Left alone, the tank will rupture, causing an instant flood.
 It may take months for a leak to become a flood, or it may take days.
-But it will happen.
-Don't gamble.
+But it will happen so don’t gamble.
 Replace that leaking time bomb now.

 Daytime is Crime Time